USRSE/usrse23/pages/attend/health.md

 ---
-layout: post
+layout: page
-title: "COVID Policy Update"
+title: COVID Policy
-date: 2023-09-27
-tags:
+description:
+menubar: attend
+permalink: attend/health/
+set_last_modified: true
 ---

+## Mask Mandate In Effect

 Due to the influx of COVID cases in the Chicago area, we will be applying a **mask mandate** for conference attendees.
 While in official conference events,